eaverdeja/codecrafters-interpreter-python/README.md

 # Testing

 The project contains a suite of unit tests that can help when debugging.
-For E2E tests, I'm leveraging the testing framework of author.
+For E2E tests, I'm leveraging the testing framework of the author.
 This ensures this implementation of Lox adheres to the standard.

 https://github.com/munificent/craftinginterpreters/tree/master?tab=readme-ov-file#testing-your-implementation